eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

       *                            via 10.1.0.77, Ethernet2, weight 1, 00:00:53
       *                            via 10.1.0.78, Ethernet2, weight 1, 00:00:53

-As described in the section "Routes Redownloading" above, if IGP node 10.1.0.68 for prefix 100.0.0.1 becomes unreachable, Zebra will explicitly redownload routes twice for recursive convergence with the help of the BGP client, one for the prefix 10.1.0.68 and another for the prefix 2.2.2.2.
+As described in the section "Routes Redownloading" above, if IGP node 10.1.0.68 for prefix 100.0.0.1 becomes unreachable, Zebra will explicitly redownload both routes for recursive convergence with the help of the BGP client, one for the prefix 10.1.0.68 and another for the prefix 2.2.2.2.

-In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for fast route convergence by itself.
+In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for fast route convergence by itself via providing updated NHG information directly.

 #### Data Structure Modifications
 In order to enable Zebra to "Redownload Routes" without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
-Some pointer fields need to be added.
+Some pointer fields need to be added. (??
+TODO do we really need it??)

 <figure align=center>
     <img src="images/data_struct.jpg" >